Geotab/sdk/src/software/guides/drive-addins.md

 ## API and State Documentation

 Inside the Geotab Drive app, we provide the same _api_ and _state_ properties for your initialize method that we do for our normal Add-Ins.
 In addition to this, we provide you with properties and methods to allow access to mobile device sensors/actuators.
-See Table 1 below for a list of the properties and methods provided.
+See Table 1 below for a list of the properties and methods provided in __api.mobile__.

-### Table 1 — Geotab Drive additional properties and methods
+### Table 1 — api.mobile device additional properties and methods

 |   | **Description** | **Parameters** | **Return Type** |
 | --- | --- | --- | --- |